scruss/micropython-SYN6988/README.md

 * it has some flexibility in volume, pitch and rate of speech (but it's no [DECtalk](https://github.com/dectalk/dectalk));

-* it has a large library of alert tones built-n;
+* it has a large library of alert tones built-in;

 * it is not expensive, being around 🇨🇦 $15.